 When you visit another person’s property, whether it is a restaurant, bar, shopping mall, retail store, or home, you expect to be safe while on the premises.
 However, some property owners fail to maintain adequate security for their premises, and criminals take advantage of the situation.
 When someone is attacked, questions naturally arise about whether there was a duty to protect visitors and who is liable for injuries caused by the event.
-In Austin, our office of personal injury attorneys at DC Law assist the victims of negligent security and fight for the compensation they deserve.
+The Austin negligent security lawyers at DC Law assist victims of undue property accidents and fight for the compensation they deserve.

 REQUEST A FREE CONSULTATION

 What is Negligent Security?